kimdurante/gis-workshop-waml-template/content/metadata/metadata.md

 ## Creating Metadata

-Creating metadata using a csv template and scripts is usually a faster and more efficient cataloging method.
+Creating metadata using a spreadsheet and scripts is usually faster and more efficient than creating metadata directly in ArcCatalog.
-It is also possible to create metadata directly in ArcCatalog by following the instructions here.

 ### Creating a Metadata Using a Spreadsheet

-Copy the files (XML and CSV templates) into the collection folder.
+Copy the metadata management files (LINK) into the collection folder.
 Fill out data.csv, leaving the druid column blank.

 |Property|Description|Instructions|Example|